aryan-2059/linux-shell-assignment-02/README.md

 This repository contains the practical implementation files for the **Computer Science Fundamentals & Career Pathways** course assignment on Linux Basics and Open-Source Tools.

 The project demonstrates proficiency in setting up a Linux environment, executing core command-line functions, and automating tasks using shell scripting.
-It utilizes Ubuntu (installed via **VirtualBox**) and involves developing three essential shell automation scripts.
+It utilizes Kali (installed via **VirtualBox**) and involves developing three essential shell automation scripts.

 ## Scripts Description